Ckay1: Early life

-Born and raised in Nigeria, Ckay1 began his acting and music careers at an early age.
+Born and raised in Nigeria, Marshall began his music career at an early age.
 By the age of 11, he had become a familiar face throughout the acting community.
-He has played numerous onstage roles at the historical Dock Street Theatre and The Charleston Youth Company, as well as an independent feature film titled Mother of the River, and Alex Haley's Queen starring Halle Berry.
+He has played numerous onstage roles at the historical Dock Street Theatre and The Charleston Youth Company.
 In middle school, Marshall began playing the violin, and upon entering Academic Magnet High School, he began playing the bass guitar, where he became a brief member of a local band that performed in the Tri-State area.

 Education

 Upon high school graduation, Marshall received a full academic scholarship to Florida A&M University in Tallahassee, Florida.
 He was a member of the Hatchett Pre-law Society, The National Society of Collegiate Scholars, Phi Alpha Delta, and Alpha Phi Alpha fraternity.
 Marshall graduated magna cum laude from FAMU in 2004 with his B.A in Political Science with a minor in Spanish.